-- 11.5.5 After processing, the zebra semen was stored in previously sterilised flasks.
-In the case of frozen zebra semen, the liquid nitrogen has not previously been used for any other purpose. - 11.5.6 During storage of frozen zebra semen, any container servicing was completed under the overall supervision of the veterinarian appointed to the collection centre and has been conducted in a manner that prevents contamination of the container or its contents. - 11.5.7 All testing was conducted at a laboratory approved by the Veterinary Administration of Australia to conduct export testing, and laboratory result sheets are attached.
+11.7.5 After processing, the zebra semen was stored in previously sterilised flasks.
+In the case of frozen zebra semen, the liquid nitrogen has not previously been used for any other purpose.

+11.7.6 During storage of frozen zebra semen, any container servicing was completed under the overall supervision of the veterinarian appointed to the collection centre and has been conducted in a manner that prevents contamination of the container or its contents.

+11.7.7 All testing was conducted at a laboratory approved by the Veterinary Administration of the United States of America to conduct export testing, and laboratory result sheets are attached.